 As opposed to Victorious Eschatology, they will refer to a great falling-away, and only a few will be saved at the end, resulting in a fear-based gospel.
-It isn’t very optimistic because it also believes that only a few will go to heaven.
+It isn’t very optimistic because it believes that only a few will go to heaven.

 This pessimistic view ties nicely with the Reformed Theology view of an angry God pouring His wrath on humanity.